Conservatories, Orangeries, Verandas, Glass Extensions in Guildford area

 Glass extensions are often the smarter way to extend your home.
 Often providing extra space in which to spread out and relax.
 Putting together your perfect glass extension often starts with talking to us for ideas and suppliers.
 We’ll ask all the right questions to find out what you want from your extra space, make suggestions and discuss all the options with you.
 These plans can then be submitted for planning permission or if you prefer, we can take care of that too and submit them on your behalf

 Extending your home is exciting – whether you’re using the space for living, dining or even extending your kitchen it can add significant value to your property and of course overcome your space issues.
 There are so many different ways that you can extend your home but it’s essential that you give consideration to some key questions – such as how will you make the most of the space?
 Will the space be open-plan to the rest of your property?
 Who will carry out the work?

-One of the biggest mistakes people make when they have a new extension is not considering the practical elements of how the space will flow next to your existing property.
-You don’t necessarily need to go to the expense of consulting an architect to design your space, we can help you design your space and show you drawings of what the space will look like.
+One of the biggest mistakes people make when they have a new extension (be it a conservatory / orangery / extension) is not considering the practical elements of how the space will flow next to your existing property.
+You don’t necessarily need to go to the expense of consulting an architect to design your space, we can help you design your space and show you drawings of what the space will look like

 Always bear in mind that the space you will gain indoors will take away from the space you have in your garden.
 So be sure about the positioning of your extension – does it need to flow off existing exits?
 Does this give you the best perspective of your garden?
 Until the footings are ready to be dug out, take all the time you need to consider the best position of your extension to make the most of natural daylight